gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 The contents of the commit can be easily seen anyway, the question is why you did it.
 An example of a good commit message is: "Reducing duplication by using a shared template."
-Some words that indicate a bad commit message are: change, improve, rename, refactor TODO lookup list The word fix or fixes is also a red flag, unless it comes after the commit sentence an references an issue number.
+Some words that indicate a bad commit message are: change, improve, rename, refactor TODO lookup list The word fix or fixes is also a red flag, unless it comes after the commit sentence and references an issue number.

 # Testing before merging